davegoblue/TestCodingShortcuts/README.md

 * AdditionalCoding_v004 creates weighted non-duplicate hands for draw-5
 * AdditionalCoding_v004 calculates the best holds as well as the overall game EV
 * AdditionalCoding_v004 calculates the best holds and EV for dealt RF/SF/Quad/FH
+* AdditionalCoding_v004 calculates the best holds and EV for dealt Flush/Straight